 But to further diversify Grottaglie, the manufacturer will also introduce the fabrication of components for the AW101, transferring the work from its helicopter division’s plant in nearby Brindisi.
 Final assembly of the AW101 will continue to take place in Yeovil in the UK, Leonardo stresses.

-In addition, to bolstering Grottaglie’s workload, the move will also create additional capacity at Brindisi, helping the company to deal with an expected ramp-up in helicopter production in the coming years.
+In addition to bolstering Grottaglie’s workload, the move will also create additional capacity at Brindisi, helping the company to deal with an expected ramp-up in helicopter production in the coming years.

-In addition to the plans for future production increases, Leonardo has for some time been negotiating a rate increase with Boeing; praising the “constructive” nature of the talks, Cingolani is hopeful they can be finalised in September.
+On top of the plans for future production increases, Leonardo has for some time been negotiating a rate increase with Boeing; praising the “constructive” nature of the talks, Cingolani is hopeful they can be finalised in September.

 Meanwhile, to further shore up the aerostructures business, the firm has “opened discussions” with Airbus to “expand the collaboration” on the A220, for which it currently makes the vertical and horizontal stabilisers.